yannbelief/readme-editing-area/2013-06-08-php-model-generator.md

 	$ mdlgen problem.schema.php > Problem.php
 ```

 The model was done for us.
 Next, we are going to use it to perform database operations.
+Notice that the genrated code has a dependency on my php-pdo-helper probject.
+We need to get the source code of it at first.

 ```bash
 	$ git clone git@github.com:yannbelief/php-pdo-helper.git